Modern slavery statement for financial year 31st August 2025

 Training and Awareness

-the issues surrounding modern slavery and trafficking within our own business and our
+ensure that all staff are fully aware of the issues surrounding modern slavery and trafficking

 Effectiveness and Performance